smartdev00/Solana-Copy-Trading/README.md

 ## Overview

 The Solana Copy Trading Bot is an automated trading solution designed to replicate token buy and sell trades from specific Solana wallets in real time.
-The bot leverages the Solana blockchain’s capabilities along with the Helius API to monitor target wallets and execute trades based on pre-defined rules such as Take Profit (TP) and Stop Loss (SL).
+The bot leverages the Solana blockchain’s capabilities along with the Helius API to monitor target wallets and execute trades based on pre-defined rules such as Take Profit (TP).
 The bot is designed for Windows environments and is suitable for users with basic to intermediate technical knowledge.

 ---